drewrwilson/toolsforactivism/README.md

  * [VictoryKit](http://www.victorykitapp.com) - Optimize petition campaign content.
 Not actively maintained.
  * [Countdown](https://github.com/drewrwilson/countdown) - A quick & simple tool for making your own webpage with a countdown to your upcoming event.
  * [CiviCRM](https://civicrm.org/) - Contact management system for non-profit / activist sector, including donations, memberships, events, SMS, bulk mail & full CRM.
+ * [Agorakit](https://agorakit.org/) - Agorakit is web-based, open source groupware for citizens.
+By creating collaborative groups, people can discuss topics, organize events, store files and keep everyone updated as needed.
+Agorakit is a forum, calendar, file manager, mapping tool and email notifier.

 ## Software as a service: